 Anniversary Date: The date an officer begins employment (date of hire) as a newly sworn Airport Authority Police Officer.
-However, the anniversary date as it relates to performance appraisal submissions may change in accordance with promotions, demotions, or Agreement provisions.

 Base Rate of Pay: The amount of pay the officer is designated to receive for the officer's job classification, excluding any additional types of pay.